 LANSA's RDML (Rapid Development and Maintenance Language) allows you to create a High Level Application Definition or abstraction of your business application.
 This definition is independent of the operating platform.
 Defining logic with a 4GL makes your programs independent of the 3GL layer.
-A 4GL will eventually generate some type of 3GL code which is compiled and executed, but the developer need never see or modify the generated 3GL.
-In fact, it should not matter to the developer which 3GL is used.
+A 4GL will eventually generate some type of 3GL code which is compiled and executed, but you never need to modify the generated 3GL.
+In fact, it should not matter which 3GL is used.
 A High Level Application Definition should allow you to generate or regenerate the same applications in different languages to make your applications portable.

 This is why you use a 4GL/RDML: